In corpore sano: Music and lyrics

+Performance

 The "In corpore sano" segment of Triptih, as well as her performance on Pesma za Evroviziju '22, featured Konstrakta obsessively washing her hands in a basin while surrounded by five backup singers, including co-writer Bošković, dressed as priests.
 On Pesma za Evroviziju '22, she wore the white uniform of a worker at a health spa as she sang the lyrics.
 The performance immediately attracted comparisons to Marina Abramović and her work Art Must Be Beautiful..., originally performed in 1975 in Copenhagen, which featured Abramović repetitively combing her hair and chanting "Art must be beautiful, artist must be beautiful".
 In an interview with Jutarnji list, Konstrakta revealed that the reference to Abramović was intentional, but put in a new context.
 On a different occasion, she revealed that the song needed a "compulsive aspect", and she chose it to be hand washing.
-Another eye-catching part of the performance was a carnation that she wore on her uniform; Konstrakta revealed it was a symbol of love, understanding and respect.
-In the grand final of Eurovision, she notably wore sandals popularly called borosanas due to being produced exclusively in Borovo, Croatia.
+She also stated that the carnation that she wore on her uniform was a symbol of love, understanding and respect.
+In the grand final of Eurovision, she wore sandals popularly called borosanas due to being produced exclusively in Borovo, Croatia.
 The shoes were a symbol of female factory workers in socialist Yugoslavia, but their popularity decreased after the country's breakup.
 Konstrakta insisted on wearing them during the performance, so a pair was sent to her from Zagreb by Dejan Aćimović via Zrinko Ogresta.